kbroman/academics.wtf/moving_on.md

 layout: page
 title: moving on
 description: links to stories about people who have moved on from academics
+tagline: stories about leaving academics
 ---

-links to stories about people who have moved on from academics